Reinventing Mashed Potatoes for Weight Loss: Tips & Tricks for a Healthier Plate

-Ripe Russel and sweet potatoes being prepared for healthy or low calorie mashed potatoes.
+Russel potatoes and sweet potatoes are being prepared for a healthy or low-calorie mashed potato dish.

-Who said that comfort foods had to be unhealthy?
-Mashed potatoes might not be the first food to come to mind when thinking of healthy weight loss options, but, with a little imagination and a bit of dedication, there is no reason they can’t be.
+Comfort foods don’t have to be unhealthy.
+Mashed potatoes might not be the first food that comes to mind when thinking of healthy weight loss options, but with a little imagination and a bit of dedication, there’s no reason they can’t be.

 Mashed potatoes are good for weight loss, and can provide you with a wide array of vitamins, minerals, and complex carbs that your body needs.
 However, it depends on how you prepare them.